Edinburgh-Genome-Foundry/saboteurs/README.rst

   we use Saboteurs to design a smaller "test batch" of carefully selected assemblies to detect and identify possible bad parts.

+See `this page <https://edinburgh-genome-foundry.github.io/saboteurs/>`_  for the HTML docs.

 Usage
 -----